pavel-zeman/mssql-mongodb-performance/README.md

 Using this table, following statements are executed:
 * Truncate of the table to make sure that it is empty.
 * Insert of 100K records.
 The records are inserted using SQL Server-specific bulk operation.
 In Java, standard JDBC batching could be used as well, but based on the measurements the bulk operation is many (about 6 to 7) times faster.
+In the results, the JDBC batching for Java is mentioned just for comparison.
 * Update of the 100K records.
 There are following update methods used:
   * Java supports batching.
 This can be used to prepare an update statement and execute it as a batch with 100K input records.
   * There is no batching supported in Node.js.
 In this case (and in Java as well so that we get comparable results), the update is done as follows: